RobotGymnast/midi-effect/README.markdown

 # Installing

-If you have cabal and llvm installed, you should be able to install Playmidi by calling
+If you have cabal and llvm installed, you should be able to install the library by calling

     scripts/install.sh